wordofwarning/wordofwarning.org/hab/emergency/index.md

 Manchester's annual Live Art & performance platform, Emergency aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.

-We usually expect to present *about 25* short works throughout the building — so if you would like to take part in what is *probably* England's longest-running Live Art event, please read on for our open call…
+We usually expect to present *about 25* short works throughout the building — so if you would like to take part in what is *probably* England's longest-running Live Art event, please check back for our next open call in June 2026…

-#### Emergency 25 Open Call for Proposals
-Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now <a href="https://emergencymcr.posthaven.com" target="_blank">invited to submit proposals</a>.
-Work can be in any relevant artform/medium, though some live presence is desirable.

-Unbelievably — or maybe all too believably — in 2025 Emergency is celebrating its 25th birthday.
-In addition to calling for new and emerging artists and work, we are interested in hearing from artists who have performed at Emergency over the past 25 years, and have any ideas to celebrate this milestone!

-**For details & to apply please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a><br>Proposal Deadline: Friday 8 August 2025, 5pm**

-Emergency 25 combines an Afternoon of durational, installation, intervention, and limited capacity work; followed by an Evening of short (*max 20 min*) show-type pieces of work, works-in-progress, or extracts of longer work.

 Emergency 25 presented by [Word of Warning](/) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.

 Enquiries: <mailto:emergency@habmcr.org> · <a href="http://emergencymcr.org" target="_blank">emergencymcr.org</a>